YarinPerez/Convolution/docs/tasks.md

 ## 6. Visualization
 - [ ] Implement the visualization of the original signal, the selected pattern, and the highlighted matched patterns in a single plot.
 - [ ] Implement the visualization of the convolution result in a separate plot.

+## 7. Output
-- [ ] Add a feature to save the visualizations as an image file (e.g., PNG).
+- [ ] Implement Image Save: Add a feature to save the visualizations as an image file (e.g., PNG).
+- [ ] Print Convolution Result to Console: Implement functionality to print the convolution result to the console.

-## 7. Main Application
+## 8. Main Application
 - [ ] Integrate all the components into a single application.
-- [ ] Implement the main user flow: display signal, select segment, perform convolution, and display results.
+- [ ] Implement the main user flow: generate signal, parse pattern argument, perform convolution, save images, and print result to console.

-## 8. Documentation and Refinements
+## 9. Documentation and Refinements
 - [ ] Add comments and documentation to the code.
-- [ ] Refine the UI and visualizations for clarity and ease of use.
+- [ ] Refine the visualizations for clarity and ease of use.
 - [ ] Create a `README.md` file with instructions on how to run the program.